-The Introduction to Law course from Oxford Royale Academy is the perfect programme for any student considering future studies or a career in Law.
+The Introduction to Law course from Oxford Royale Summer Schools is the perfect programme for any student considering future studies or a career in Law.
 During two weeks of interactive study and discussion, students on the course will be introduced to a variety of different fields within the discipline.

 A group project will enable participants to develop key skills for success in this highly competitive area, and students will also be given an early insight into life as a Law student at university or college.
 The overall aim of this new programme is to provide participants with an initial advantage as they start their journey towards becoming a lawyer.